switch263/steamMarketWatcher/readme.md

 Download the requirement above, install it.

-Download the git repository (this project), go into the corresponding folder, press shift + right click -> Open command window here.
+Download the git repository (this project, « Clone or download » green button, top right corner), go into the corresponding folder, press shift + right click -> Open command window here.

 If this option isn't available for some reason, press Win+R, type `cmd`, then navigate to the folder.
 Example if you want to go to D:\Documents\steamMarketWatcher : http://i.imgur.com/9moUMbP.png